Aider-AI/aider/_posts/2024-05-22-swe-bench-lite.md

 | **Total** | | **300** | **100%** | **79** | **100%** | **26.3%** |

-If we break down correct solutions purely by model, we can see that aider with GPT-4o outperforms Opus.
+If we break down the solutions solely by model, we can see that aider with GPT-4o outperforms Opus.
 This isn't a fair and direct comparison, because GPT-4o always took the first turn and therefore got first crack at all the "easiest" problems.